AhadScars/Online-Code-Editor/README.md

 - Server languages are **not** executed on Vercel’s Node runtime.
 - Code is sent to **Judge0** (public CE, RapidAPI, or self-hosted).
-- No local JDK, Python, GCC, etc. needed on your machine or on Vercel.
+- No local JDK, Python, GCC, etc. needed on your machine or on Vercel

 ---